-- 45. The risk control and management policy identifies or determines at least: - a) The different types of risk, both financial and non-financial, (including operational, technological, legal, social, environmental, political and reputational, including those related to corruption) that the company faces, including financial or economic, contingent liabilities and other off-balance-sheet risks. - b) A tiered risk management and control model, including a specialised risk committee where sectoral rules require this or where the company deems it appropriate. - c) The level of risk that the Company considers acceptable. - d) The measures planned to mitigate the impact of the risks identified, should they materialise. - e) The information and internal control systems to be used to monitor and manage these risks, including contingent liabilities or off-balance sheet risks.
+- 45. The risk control and management policy identifies or determines at least: - a) The different types of risk, both financial and non-financial, (including operational, technological, legal, social, environmental, political and reputational, including those related to corruption) that the company faces, including financial or economic, contingent liabilities and other off-balance-sheet risks. - b) A tiered risk management and control model, including a specialised risk committee where sector rules require this or where the company deems it appropriate. - c) The level of risk that the Company considers acceptable. - d) The measures planned to mitigate the impact of the risks identified, should they materialise. - e) The information and internal control systems that will be used to control and manage the aforementioned risks, including contingent liabilities or off-balance sheet risks.